reikiel/sheets-integration/README.md

 3. Using the Google Sheet you want to edit, share the sheet with the service account as an 'Editor'
 4. Get the Google Sheet ID, and replace 'spreadsheetID' in config.json with your ID

-- enable API from GCP & create service account
-- Enable keys and get credentials put in here
-- Share sheets with service account
-- putting Sheets ID into config file
-- $ docker build -t {name} .
-- $ docker run -d -p 8080:8080 {name}
-- creating webhook on github and using ngrok to test

 ### Using Docker

 ```